octobercms/test-plugin/readme.md

 - Proxy fields throw a nasty error when the relation is non existant.

-- Deleting multiple Comments from a Post (deferred) only deletes one comment.

-- Constrained relations should not appear in RecordFinder (Phone:is_active) and Relation Controller lists (Comment:is_visible).

 - Record Finder does not incorporate deferred bindings.

 - HasOne relations acting as HasMany will break the list completely.